asimonia/ReactBasicsProject/README.md

 Composition: A method of combining many smaller or simpler pieces to create a larger piece.
 Decompose: Break a large component in to smaller components that can be composed together.

+## Loops and Lists in JSX
+Each child in an array or iterator must have a unique key property